garronej/evt/README.md

 [__Run the example__](https://stackblitz.com/edit/ts-evt-demo-observer?embed=1&file=index.ts)

-It is also possible to define the criteria upon witch the value will be deemed changed.
+It is also possible to define the criteria upon which the value will be deemed changed.

 ```typescript